but-i-am-dominator/CISSP_study/D1_security_and_risk_management.md

 Abstraction - used for efficiency.
 Similar elements are put into groups, classes, or roles are assigned security controls, restriction, or permissions as a collective.

-Goal 1 - Week 1 complete Aug 29 - September 04
+Goal 1 - Week 1 complete September 5 - September 10